-1. A robot must deploy a rescue kit entirely within 15 cm of the victim to successfully deploy a rescue kit.
-The deployment point is determined by the location of the rescue kit when the robot moves entirely out of the 15 cm boundary of the victim.

-- 2. 10 points are awarded per successful rescue kit deployment.
+- 3. A robot must deploy a rescue kit entirely within 15 cm of the victim to successfully deploy a rescue kit.
+The deployment point is determined by the location of the rescue kit when the robot moves entirely out of the 15 cm boundary of the victim. - 4.
+No points will be awarded for delivering a rescue kit to a victim that wasn't successfully identified first. - 5.
+10 points are awarded per successful rescue kit deployment.
 The robot can score the following amount of rescue kits points: - a.
 Visual victims: - i.
 Harmed (H): three rescue kits per victim.
 (Maximum points for rescue kit deployment per victim: 30 points.) - ii.
 Stable (S): two rescue kits per victim.
 (Maximum points for rescue kit deployment per victim: 20 points.) - iii.
-Unharmed (U): zero rescue kit per victim.

-b.
-Coloured victims:
+Unharmed (U): zero rescue kit per victim. - b.
+Coloured victims: - i.

-- i.
 Red: one rescue kit per victim.
 (Maximum points for rescue kit deployment per victim: 10 points.) - ii.
 Yellow: one rescue kit per victim.
 (Maximum points for rescue kit deployment per victim: 10 points.) - iii.
-Green: zero rescue kits per victim. - 3.
-Reliability Bonus = the number of 'successful victim identification' \times 10 + the number of 'successful rescue deployment' \times 10, minus the number of 'Lack of Progress' \times 10.
-However, the scoring round can only reduce the Reliability Bonus score to a minimum of 0 points. - 4.
-Successful Speed Bump Crossing.
-For each tile with speed bumps passed, a robot is awarded 5 points. - 5.
+Green: zero rescue kits per victim. - 6.
+The Reliability Bonus is a non negative number and consists of the number of successful victim identifications (SVI), successful rescue kit deployments (SRD) and a deduction for the total number of Lack of Progresses (LoP) as such:

+$(RELIABILITY BONUS) = (SVI) \times 10 + (SRD) \times 10 - (LoP) \times 10$

+- 7. Successful Speed Bump Crossing.
+For each tile with speed bumps passed, a robot is awarded 5 points. - 8.
 Successful Up or Down Ramp Navigation.
 A robot is awarded 10 points for successfully navigating up or down a ramp (i.e., the robot can score a maximum of 10 points per ramp).
-The robot has successfully navigated through the ramp when it moves from the bottom to the top tile (or viceversa) and is entirely within the horizontal tile without toppling over. - 6.
+The robot has successfully navigated through the ramp when it moves from the bottom to the top tile (or vice-versa) and is entirely within the horizontal tile without toppling over. - 9.
 Successful Stair Navigation.
 A robot is awarded 5 points for navigating a set of stairs in either direction (i.e., the robot can score a maximum of 5 points per set of stairs).
-Successful navigation means the robot moves from the bottom tile on one side of the stairs to the top tile and then onto the bottom tile on the other side of the stairs without assistance. - 7.
+Successful navigation means the robot moves from the bottom tile on one side of the stairs to the top tile and then onto the bottom tile on the other side of the stairs without assistance. - 10.
 Successful Checkpoint Navigation.
 A robot is awarded 10 points for each visited checkpoint.
-Refer to 4.4.4 for definition of visited tile. - 8.
-Successful Exit Bonus.
+Refer to 4.4.4 for definition of visited tile.

+- Successful Exit Bonus.
 A robot is awarded 10 points for each victim successfully identified (see 4.6.1).
-The 'exit bonus' condition is satisfied when the robot returns to the starting tile and stays there for at least 10 seconds to complete the scoring run. - 9.
-Ties at the end.
-Ties in scoring will be resolved based on each robot's time to complete the run. - 10.
+The 'exit bonus' condition is satisfied when the robot returns to the starting tile and stays there for at least 10 seconds to complete the scoring run. - 12.
 No duplicate rewards.
 For example, suppose a robot successfully crosses a tile with speed bumps multiple times.
 In that case, only one successful speed bump crossing will be rewarded per tile.
-The same result applies to all other scoring rules. - 11.
+The same result applies to all other scoring rules. - 13.
 Misidentification.
 If a robot identifies a victim through methods outlined in 4.6.1 but is outside the 15 cm radius of any victim, 5 points will be deducted.
 This scenario doesn't apply to delivering the incorrect number of rescue kits to victims.
-The total points will never go below zero points. - 12.
-Final Score.
-The final score will be made up of a weighted sum as follows:
+The total points will never go below zero points. - 14.
+The field score for every round will be normalized with the score of the best team of that round: